Soft and chewy Pumpkin Sugar Cookies with warm fall spices. Easy to make, perfectly sweet, and ideal for autumn gatherings or holiday treats.

-Pumpkin sugar cookies on a platter.
+Pumpkin sugar cookies on a platter ready to serve.

 Want to save this recipe?

 For more Fall inspiration, try some of these Thanksgiving Apple Desserts along with Starbucks Pumpkin Scones Recipe and Rice Krispie Treat Pumpkins Recipe.
-The kids also help make Thanksgiving Sugar Cookies Recipe every year.

 Why We Love This Recipe